Builds wafer inspection machines that catch defects smaller than 10 nanometers that no single light source can see alone.

 What does this company depend on?

-The mechanism depends on ASML lithography reticle specifications for pattern-recognition calibration, Zeiss and other precision optics suppliers for laser interferometry systems, specialized electromagnetic lens assemblies for electron beam columns, ultra-high purity helium and nitrogen gases for system operation, and physical access to Taiwan and Korea fabs for installation and calibration.
+The company cannot run without ASML's lithography reticle specifications for pattern recognition calibration, Zeiss and other precision optics suppliers for laser interferometry components, specialized electromagnetic lens assemblies for the electron beam columns, ultra-high purity helium and nitrogen gases for system operation, and physical access to TSMC and Samsung fabs in Taiwan and Korea for installation and calibration.

 Who depends on this company?

-TSMC and Samsung foundries would experience yield degradation on their 3nm and 5nm processes without defect detection capability.
-Applied Materials etch and deposition tools would lose the feedback control needed for process uniformity.
-Memory manufacturers such as SK Hynix would face quality failures in 3D NAND stacking — a process that builds memory cells in vertical layers — without layer-by-layer metrology.
+TSMC and Samsung would see yield losses on their 3nm and 5nm processes if defect detection disappeared.
+Applied Materials etch and deposition tools would lose the feedback they need to keep processes uniform.
+Memory makers like SK Hynix would face quality failures in 3D NAND stacking without the layer-by-layer measurements the tools provide.

 How does this company scale?